thetomcoffee/learningdart/README.md

 ## Chapter 10 - Android App Setup

+[Vandad](https://github.com/vandadnp) mentioned simulators, for iOS, and emulators, for Android.
+The emulators try to recreate all the aspects of the Android on a host device.
+The simulator, does not.
+For example, an iOS simulator from 5 years ago would perform as the host machine performs, not the iOS device from 5 years ago.

 Discussed install of ADB and scrcpy for mobile development.
 Install ADB before scrcpy.

 See GH repo for scrcpy:
 [https://github.com/genymobile/scrcpy](https://github.com/genymobile/scrcpy)

 During presentation, when trying to run debug on Android phone, bug came up.
-Had to do with running an old Android phone and the version of the dependencies in the project.
+Had to do with running an old Android phone and the min version of the dependencies in the project.
 Similar issue came up in previous iOS chapter.
-Had to change minSdkVersion in build.gradle.
+Had to change minSdkVersion in `build.gradle`.
+Also, had to run `flutter clean android`
 Another build error involving `--multidex flag`.

 Also, disable screen sleeping.
 See Android developer settings for your phone.